logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 #### Insert Best Practices

 When designing a feature group, it is worth taking a look at how this feature group will be queried in the future, in order to optimize it for those query patterns.
+At the same time, Spark and Hudi tend to overpartition writes, slowing down the write.
 The best practices described in this section hold both for the Streaming API and the Batch API.

-There are two main considerations that influence the query performance:
+There are three main considerations that influence the write and also the query performance:

 1. Partitioning on feature group level
 2. Parquet file size within a feature group partition
+3. Backfilling of feature group partitions

 ##### Partitioning on feature group level